plantain-00/news-fetcher-client/README.md

 ### news sources

 There are some news sources already(check `sources` in `settings.ts` file), and you can add more sources or remove the default sources, then rebuild and repack the program.

+### MEMO

+When update a version, 3 places should be updated:
++ version in package.json
++ osx and win in scripts in package.json
++ title in index.html